sunesimonsen/7W17732/Readme.md

 ### Backbone.js ###

 jQuery is fine and all, but if you are going to make a larger JavaScript application it is just not sufficient.
-It is extremely easy to make spaghetti code, some might say it's a kind of a pasta machine.
-To take care of the overall structuring you can use a framework like <a href="http://documentcloud.github.com/backbone/">Backbone</a>.
+It is extremely easy to make spaghetti code with jQuery, some might say it's a kind of a pasta machine.
+To take care of the overall structuring of your application, you can use a framework like <a href="http://documentcloud.github.com/backbone/">Backbone</a>.
 Backbone is a MVC framework, it is a little different than a usual MVC as the C stands for collections instead of controller.
 Backbone is very light weight and easy to understand.

 Backbone consist of different types of objects: